Nawal00/Flexbox-responsive-static-site/README.md

 ## Description

-I built a homepage for a website following a [photoshop file] and a png image as the design and layout of the website.
+I built a homepage for a website following a [photoshop file] as the design and layout of the website.
 The site has the following features;

 - Fully flex box layout
 - Slider with images